jivak1/PythonDockerManagmentTool/README.md

 ### Kubernetes Deployment

-- Kubernetes deployment manifest, that creates pods with 3 instances of the app.
+- Kubernetes deployment manifest, that creates 3 pods with instance of the app.
 (Done)
 - NodePort service manifest to expose the application to localhost and route trafic to any of the pods.
 (Done)

 Note: The built image shuld be archived in a .tar file and coppied to the kubernetes namespace, so that it can be pulled by the deployment.